Majd-Kawa/Majd-Kawa/README.md

 ## About Me ✨
-Junior Full Stack Developer with practical experience in building dynamic web applications using HTML, CSS, JavaScript, Python, and Django Framework.
+Junior Full Stack Developer with practical experience in building dynamic web applications using HTML, CSS, JavaScript, Python, Flask and Django Framework.
 Skilled in developing responsive user interfaces and integrating backend systems with MySQL databases.
 Strong foundation in software development principles and  problem-solving.
 Detail-oriented and eager to contribute to development teams, continuously learn modern technologies, and deliver scalable, efficient, and maintainable solutions.